Extending Matchgate Simulation Methods to Universal Quantum Circuits: Fermi-Hubbard Model Simulation using Pauli-basis Simulation

+We now mention two methods to improve the proposed simulation method.
+The first improvement is to use what is sometimes known as an \textit{interaction picture} approach, which describes applying R operators to both $\vert \rho_{0} \rangle \rangle$ and $\langle\langle Z_{j} \vert$.
+This reduces the number of iterations with a large number of multiplications which often occur in the final gates of a layered circuit.
+It also introduces parallelism as the two directions of multiplication can be computed independently.
+To initialise $\vert \rho_{0} \rangle \rangle$ using this method, one need only consider elements in the linear spans which will be accessed following the application of $m$ parity-preserving non-matchgates gates.
+For computational zero states, this will be Pauli operators containing up to $m$ $Z$ operators.

-Pruning methods greatly increase the reach of Trotter circuit simulation at the cost of incurring a small error in the calculation of the final expectation value.
-The relationship between the incurred error $(\delta)$ and the total pruning-free ($\epsilon = 0$) Pauli rank (per gate) is plotted in Figure 5.
+The second method is to apply \textit{pruning}, where coefficients from $\langle\langle M\vert$ which are below some threshold value $\epsilon$ are removed before the application of the next super-operator.
+At the cost of some error in the final expectation value, this heuristic has the potential to greatly reduce the time cost for certain circuits [see figure 5].
+The relationship between the incurred error $(\delta)$ and the total pruning-free ($\epsilon = 0$) Pauli rank (per gate) is plotted in Figure 6.
 We consider the range of ranks accessed in our simulations, for different values of the pruning threshold $(\epsilon)$.
 Each point corresponds to a randomly initialised Trotter circuit with a particular value of $n$ and $T$ in the ranges [4,7] and [0,8] respectively.
 The same circuit is simulated for each value of the threshold $\epsilon$.